CasCard/AutoCDSL/README.md

 Now read **detailed documentation for setup** at https://abelcheruvathoor.gitbook.io/autocdsl/

+### Found Difficult to Setup ?

+Feel free to *book a 1-on-1* session with [me](https://topmate.io/abel_dixon/127536).
+So that I can help you in setting up the whole process.

 ### Sponsors

 Manikanth Devarakonda ,Rajeshkannan Palvannan , Ashish Salunkhe , Mary C I